2026 World Cup Predictions the Pundits Won’t Make

 Country | FIFA Rank | FIFA Points | WC Group | What the Data Says |

-Spain | #1 | 1,877 | H (Uruguay, Saudi Arabia, Cape Verde) | Deepest squad, but no World Cup pedigree since 2010.
-New 48-team format is untested for favorites.
+Spain | #2 | 1,876 | H (Uruguay, Saudi Arabia, Cape Verde) | Dropped to No. 2 but every pundit still picks them.
+No World Cup pedigree since 2010.
 Favorable draw, but that’s when complacency strikes. |

 England | #4 | 1,834 | L (Croatia, Ghana, Panama) | Strong ranking, but zero tournament wins since 1966.
 Drawn with Croatia - their 2018 semifinal heartbreak.
 The pressure narrative is real. |

-Brazil | #5 | 1,760 | C (Morocco, Scotland, TBD) | Five titles but haven’t reached a final since 2002.
+Brazil | #6 | 1,760 | C (Morocco, Scotland, Haiti) | Dropped to No. 6.
+Five titles but haven’t reached a final since 2002.
 Drawn with Morocco, who made the 2022 semis.
-New generation is arriving, but they’re 12-18 months away from peak. |
+New generation is 12-18 months from peak. |

-Source: FIFA/Coca-Cola Men’s World Ranking (March 5, 2026).
+Source: FIFA/Coca-Cola Men’s World Ranking (April 1, 2026).
 Group draw from FIFA Final Draw, December 5, 2025.
 Pundit consensus based on pre-tournament predictions from ESPN, The Athletic, and BBC Sport.

 This is a living article.
 We’ll update the contrarian data as squads drop and group-stage matchups take shape.